 Protecting Your Images with Watermarks

-Image Watermark is a free plugin that allows you to effortlessly watermark all your images.
+Image Watermark is a free plugin that allows you to watermark all your images effortlessly.
 You can use either their default watermark or upload one of your own, and then choose the positioning, level of transparency, size and much more.
 It also allows you to disable right-clicks on images.
-Basically, it’s all around awesome.
+It’s all around excellent.

 - Price: Free